rescuezilla/nbdkit/README.md

 * You can write plugins in C/C++, Go, Lua, Perl, Python, OCaml, Rust, shell script or Tcl.
 * Filters can be stacked in front of plugins to transform the output.
+* Server can run standalone or can be invoked from other programs.

 For documentation, see the [docs directory](docs/).